-You’re even more susceptible if you have a weakened immune system, or if you have a chronic infection (like Lyme disease can double your trouble since parasites carry Lyme inside them and continuously reinfect you.
+You’re even more susceptible to parasitic infection if you have a weakened immune system.
+A chronic infection like Lyme disease can double your trouble since parasites carry Lyme inside them and continuously reinfect you.
 Even a simple tooth infection can weaken you and make you a more likely target.
-This is because your body becomes a hospitable host for pathogens, allowing them to thrive inside of you because your body is busy fighting elsewhere.
+This is because your body becomes a hospitable host for pathogens.
+Other infections allow them to thrive inside of you because your body is busy fighting elsewhere.
 Your immune system is too exhausted to keep the parasites in check.

 Other parasites can leave you malnourished and lacking vital nutrients, leading to severe fatigue, pain, and failure to thrive -- such as was the case with Carson Meyer.
-Your body may be able to hold out for a time, but even the most fit, most athletic, need help in this pathogen fight.
+Your body may be able to hold out for a time, but even the fittest, most athletic, need help in this pathogen fight.

 If you’re thinking, ‘I’ll just go to my doctor’s office and ask for a parasite test so I can stop worrying,’ it’s not that simple.
-Testing for parasites is incredibly difficult, and there are few (if any) accurate tests that are comprehensive enough to cover every type of infection.
-Most lab tests are only looking for certain “common” helminths and protozoa, and many tests require that the parasite be alive once the stool sample is received and the specimen is viewed.
-Even if you take a home stool test, the likelihood that the lab catches the right parasite at the right point in the life cycle is fairly low--and that’s not even accounting for human error on the visual slide identification.
+Testing you for parasites is incredibly difficult, and there are few (if any) accurate tests that are comprehensive enough to cover every type of infection you may have.
+Most lab tests are only looking for certain “common” helminths and protozoa.
+Many tests will only be accurate if your stool sample is viewed immediately.
+Parasites release enzymes that start to dissolve their bodies once they die.
+Your parasites will be long gone by the time a lab tech gets to your sample.

 You might think you don't have because you don't see them.
 It’s not likely that you’d ever see most of these bugs in your own stool even though they are probably there.
 70% of parasites are completely microscopic, meaning even if you’re killing them off during your cleanse, you won’t see them on the way out.

 Many parasites are highly intelligent and able to alter their particular life cycle and reproduction pattern to allow them the best chance at survival inside your body.
 They can evolve or adapt to hide (so your immune system doesn’t see them as invaders), so we’ve got to outsmart them.